mrzzy/ntu-sc1015/README.md

 From the crosstab, we can see that the data is very biased to open businesses, and there are not many reviews for closed businesses.

 ## Question 1 Verdict
 Hence, to answer the first question, we cannot conclude that closed businesses have more negative reviews.
-This is because the total review count for closed businesses is much lower than Open businesses, which made the negative/positive review counts siginificantly lower than Open businesses.
+This is because the total review count for closed businesses is much lower than Open businesses, which made the negative/positive review counts significantly lower than Open businesses.

 ### Distribution of Total Review Count Among Businesses that are Open/Closed
 - `0` This business has **closed**